 Diagnoses are useful not for themselves, but because they can help young children get access to therapies and services that can help them deal with trouble.
-If a young child is showing potential signs of ASD, but there aren’t specific medications, therapies, or services that he needs yet, not having a diagnosis won’t necessarily be a problem for him.
+If a young child is showing potential signs of ASD, but there aren’t specific medications, therapies, or services that she needs yet, not having a diagnosis won’t necessarily be a problem for her.

 Early Intervention services can offer therapies and other services to young children who show signs of delays, even if they haven’t been formally diagnosed yet.
 They offer services based on whether the EI evaluation shows delays that EI can help with.